 Due to the early stage of the project only a budget estimate and a project justification form were provided in support of the project which is in keeping with the level of documentation that Jacobs would expect to be available at this stage of the project.
 Jacobs anticipated that as the project progresses additional documentation-including project plan, business case, contract documents and reports, and a project closure report-will be developed.

-On the basis of Jacobs' advice, we accept that the project is prudent and partially efficient.
+On the basis of Jacobs' advice and GAWB's acceptance, we agree that the project is prudent and partially efficient.

-Table 26 Boat Creek expansion including refurbishing assets and securing land (\$m)
+Table 28 Boat Creek expansion including refurbishing assets and securing land (\$m)